buzzqw/TUS/OBSS/OBSSv2-eng.md

 A blinded creature, or one fighting against an invisible creature, or fighting in complete darkness without darkvision, can make a Awareness check, 1 Action, at difficulty 20, or 2 Actions at Difficulty 15, to **detect** a creature if it is within 6 meters of them.

-The Awareness check can be made at the same time as the Movement Action to approach the creature.
-You only use the Movement Action, and the Awareness check is performed with a base DC of 20.
+The Awareness check can be made at the same time as the Movement Action to approach the creature at difficulty base of DC 25.

 Depending on the distance of the invisible creature or what it did in the previous round, there are various modifiers to the Awareness check to detect it.

->>> The Awareness check has a high difficulty for a low-level character.
+>>> **Invisibility**: The Awareness check has a high difficulty for a low-level character.
 Be careful to consider all the applicable modifiers, otherwise, characters will hardly be able to detect them and will attack random squares...

 **Table: Modifiers to Awareness DC for Detecting Invisible Creatures**